andreasvc/disco-dop/docs/cli/fragments.rst

 fragments
 ---------
+Extract recurring tree fragments from constituency treebanks.

 | Usage: ``discodop fragments <treebank1> [treebank2] [options]``
 | or: ``discodop fragments --batch=<dir> <treebank1> <treebank2>... [options]``

-If only one treebank is given, fragments occurring at least twice are sought.
-If two treebanks are given, finds common fragments between first & second.
+If only one treebank is given, extract fragments in common between its pairs of trees.
+If two treebanks are given, extract fragments in common between the trees of the first & second treebank.
 Input is in Penn treebank format (S-expressions), one tree per line.
 Output contains lines of the form "tree<TAB>frequency".
 Frequencies refer to the first treebank by default.